 How to enroll your child in TK

-During the district's enrollment window, which will begin March 7, 2014 for the 2014-2015 school year, you can enroll through IUSD's online enrollment process, which can be started by clicking here or visiting http://www.iusd.org/enrollment/index.html.
+Enrollment will begin March 7, 2014 for the 2014-2015 school year; you can enroll through IUSD's online enrollment process, which can be started by clicking here or visiting http://www.iusd.org/enrollment/index.html.
 Students who are enrolled and meet the eligibility requirements will automatically be enrolled in TK.
 When you enroll online for TK, please choose the Kindergarten grade level and it will be adjusted at the school site when you complete enrollment.